imkira/unity-sysfont/README.md

 * Multi-platform: iOS/Android/MacOSX support.
 * Unity Editor support: customize the text within the editor and confirm the results immediately.
-* Customizable: change the font family, size, style, color, and more.
+* Customizable: change the font family, size, style, color, alignment, and more.
 * Optimized: Alpha-only textures and dynamic texture size adjustment.
 * Programmable: the same fields available in the editor are exposed as properties that you can change programatically.